Developing estimators

 Test your estimator using

-from sklearn.utils.estimator_checks import check_estimator from sklearn.svm import LinearSVC check_estimator(LinearSVC()) # passes
+check_estimatorfrom sklearn.utils.estimator_checks import check_estimator from sklearn.svm import LinearSVC check_estimator(LinearSVC()) # passes -

 You can leverage the project template (opens in a new tab) to get started with all the estimator required methods.